Anger (downset. song)

-"Anger" (also stylised as "Anger!") is a song by American rapcore band downset.
+"Anger" (also stylized as "Anger!") is a song by American rapcore band downset.
 It was first released independently as a 7-inch single on Abstract Recordings.
-The songs lyrics discuss the 1992 Los Angeles riots and police brutality, as well as criticising gang culture and racism.
+The song's lyrics discuss the 1992 Los Angeles riots and police brutality, whilst criticizing gang culture and racism.

 "Anger" was instrumental in the band attracting major label interest, and helped them get signed to Mercury Records, who re-released the song as the lead single of the band's 1994 self-titled debut album.
 Despite not having any chart success, it is regarded as the band's signature song.

 Composition and lyrics

 "The anger of a generation was being heard all over this world and I knew from this day on that the people of L.A. would never be the same after this.
 It was the beginning of the end.
 Anger.
 Anger.
 On April 29 of 1992 Love was gone and hatred in the hearts of man was more important than compassion." -Rey Oropeza"Anger" is a rapcore and nu metal song.
 The song is written in the key of C major with a common time tempo of 164 beats per minute.
 The song's guitars are down-tuned to drop C tuning.

 "Anger" was lyrically inspired Rey Oropeza's experiences witnessing, and his frustration of, the 1992 Los Angeles riots on April 29, 1992 when the riots began following the jury's not guilty verdict of the Los Angeles Police Department ("April 29/L.A. swine not guilty"), as well as mentioning Latasha Harris, whose failed appeal on her murder played a significant role in starting the riots.
 The song also mentions the death of Rey Oropeza's father, who was killed at the hands of the L.A.P.D. in 1971 when Rey was eight months old.
 "When your loved ones are murdered by the hands of this system and you are exposed to a lifelong dreary existence at the mercy of the welfare system and practically useless schooling by the LAUSD, I will guarantee you that you will build and feel a hate that only a starving poor ghetto-barrio child could fully understand."

 The song's second verse expresses Oropeza's frustration at poseurs and the gang lifestyle he had come out of.
 "When I was saying ‘true blue’, I was saying fuck that, there was a lot of fucking suckers around, you know, fools that were trying to play it like they grew up in the rough."